krzysztof-o/expect.as/README.md

 ```

 ### TODO
 - Got an idea for new *expression*?
-Don't hesitate to create issue or send pull request.
+Don't hesitate to create an issue or send pull request.

 ### Features / Goals
 - BDD-style